-Now take a look at how to generate a list of Disabled Features in Windows 10 using PowerShell.
+Now take a look at how to generate a list of Disabled Features or a list of installed Drivers on Windows 11/10 using PowerShell.

 You can also use the built-in Device Manager to manage, backup, restore your Drivers.
 Then there are freeware like Double Driver, Driver Fusion, Free Driver Backup, etc, that help you easily backup and restore drivers.